Counseling Degrees & Licenses in California

 University of San Diego – School of Leadership and Education Science

-The school counseling option offers three tracks:
+The school counseling option offers two specializations:

 - Pupil Personnel Services (PPS), 60 units – Authorizes specializations in school counseling, school social work, school psychology, and school child welfare and attendance services.